bmraubo/8l_gbooks_search/README.md

 A further issue I encountered with testing, which I believe could similarly be resolved through mocks, is the need to make API calls in order to obtain the data to work with.
 This slows down the testing significantly and is inelegant.

-Despite these setbacks, implementing tests was very useful from a learning perspective and gave me a much greater understanding of test-driven development.
+Despite these setbacks, implementing tests was very useful from a learning perspective and gave me a much greater understanding of test-driven development and the red->green->refactor approach.

 Generally speaking, refactoring the portions of the app where testing was in place was much easier.
 Finding bugs was a lot faster and clearer with tests as even the limited testing I had in place could point in me in the direction of the problem.
 Where refactoring affected the functionality of the other methods, this immediately became clear.